-- 33. "Emergency medical condition" means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in the following: - (1) Placing the health of the individual (or, for a pregnant woman, the health of the woman or her unborn child) in serious jeopardy. - (2) Serious impairment to bodily functions. - (3) Serious dysfunction of any bodily organ or part. - 34.
-"Emergency services" means covered inpatient and outpatient services that are as follows: - (1) Furnished by a provider that is qualified to furnish these services under Title 42. - (2) Needed to evaluate or stabilize an emergency medical condition. - 35.
+34. "Emergency medical condition" means a medical condition manifesting itself by acute symptoms of sufficient severity (including severe pain) that a prudent layperson, who possesses an average knowledge of health and medicine, could reasonably expect the absence of immediate medical attention to result in the following:

+(1) Placing the health of the individual (or, for a pregnant beneficiary, the health of the beneficiary or their unborn child) in serious jeopardy.

+- (2) Serious impairment to bodily functions. - (3) Serious dysfunction of any bodily organ or part. - 35.
 "Excluded Services" means services that are not covered under this Agreement. - 36.
-"Face-to-Face" means a service occurring in person. - 37.
-"Family Support" means linkages to childcare, parent education, child development support services, and family and marriage education. - 38.
-"Family Therapy" means including a beneficiary's family members and loved ones in the treatment process, and education about factors that are important to the beneficiary's recovery as well as their own recovery can be conveyed.
-Family members may provide social support to beneficiaries, help motivate their loved one to remain in treatment, and receive help and support for their own family recovery as well.
+"Expanded Substance Use Disorder Treatment Services" means services listed in Supplement 3 to Attachment 3.1-A of the California Medi-Cal State Plan. - 37.
+"Face-to-Face" means a service occurring in person. - 38.
+"Family Therapy" means a rehabilitative service that includes family members in the treatment process, providing education about factors that are important to the beneficiary's recovery as well as the holistic recovery of the family system.
+Family members can provide social support to the beneficiary and help motivate their loved one to remain in treatment.
+There may be times when, based on clinical judgment, the beneficiary is not present during the delivery of this service, but the service is for the direct benefit of the beneficiary. - 39.
+"Federal Financial Participation (FFP)" means the share of federal Medicaid funds for reimbursement of DMC services.

-- 39. "Fair Hearing" means the state hearing provided to beneficiaries upon denial of appeal pursuant to 22 CCR 50951 and 50953 and 9 CCR 1810.216.6.
-Fair hearings shall comply with 42 CFR 431.220(a)(5), 438.408(f), 438.414, and 438.10(g)(1). - 40.
-"Federal Financial Participation (FFP)" means the share of federal Medicaid funds for reimbursement of DMC services. - 41."Final Settlement" means permanent settlement of the Contractor's actual allowable costs or expenditures as determined at the time of audit, which shall be completed within three years of the date the year-end cost settlement report was accepted for interim settlement by the state.
-If the audit is not completed within three years, the interim settlement shall be considered as the final settlement. - 42.
+- 40. "Final Settlement" means permanent settlement of the Contractor's actual allowable costs or expenditures as determined at the time of audit, which shall be completed within three years of the date the year-end claim for reimbursement of administrative and utilization review and quality assurance costs was accepted by the state.
+If the audit is not completed within three years, the interim settlement shall be considered as the final settlement. - 41.
 "Fraud" means an intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
-It includes any act that constitutes fraud under applicable Federal or state law. - 43.
+It includes any act that constitutes fraud under applicable Federal or state law. - 42.
 "Grievance" means an expression of dissatisfaction about any matter other than an adverse benefit determination.
-Grievances may include, but are not limited to, the quality of care or services provided, and aspects of interpersonal relationships such as rudeness of a provider or employee, or failure to respect the enrollee's rights regardless of whether remedial action is requested.
-Grievance includes an enrollee's right to dispute an extension of time proposed by the MCO, PIHP or PAHP to make an authorization decision. - 44.
+Grievances may include, but are not limited to, the quality of care or services provided, and aspects of interpersonal relationships such as rudeness of a provider or employee, or failure to respect the beneficiary's rights regardless of whether remedial action is requested, and the beneficiary's right to dispute an extension of time proposed by the MCO, PIHP or PAHP to make an authorization decision. - 43.
 "Grievance and Appeal System" means the processes the MCO, PIHP, or PAHP implements to handle appeals of an adverse benefit determination and grievances, as well as the processes to collect and track information about them.